What is ABS bleeding?

 ② Press "ABS Bleeding" or similar function on the scan tool to activate the ABS pump and valve.

 ③ First, manually bleed the brake system at the wheel with the furthest distance from the master cylinder, and then move toward the nearest wheel.
-Continue to bleed the brake system until all four wheels are deflated and there are no air bubbles in the brake fluid.
+Continue bleeding the brake system until air bubbles are no longer visible in the brake fluid at all four wheels.

 ④ Once the brake system is fully bleeding, press the "Stop Bleed" or similar function on the scan tool to deactivate the ABS pump and valve.

-⑤ Finally, test whether the brake pedal feels and functions properly.
+⑤ Finally, test the brake pedal feel and braking response.

 How often should perform ABS bleeding?
 The frequency depends on the particular vehicle and its usage.
-It is generally recommended to bleed the brakes at least once a year to remove any accumulated moisture or air in the system that may affect braking performance.
+It is commonly recommended to inspect and bleed the brakes periodically, depending on vehicle usage and manufacturer guidelines. to remove any accumulated moisture or air in the system that may affect braking performance.

-It is important to note that bleeding the ABS system is a specialized task that should only be performed by a qualified technician with the proper tools and knowledge to avoid potential safety hazards.
+It is important to note that bleeding the ABS system is a specialized task that should only be performed by a qualified technician with the proper tools and knowledge to reduce the risk of improper operation.